Robin - Practice Manager

 Amy believes that every aspect of her personal and professional background has led her to this most clinically complex, professionally challenging and humbling work–that of supporting children with PANDAS/PANS and their families, as well as those with Lyme-based infections and other immune illness.
 She puts everything she has into each patient’s process and is thoroughly committed to seeing an end to the pathetic gap in the diagnosis and proper medical care of children with PANDAS and their families.

 Amy serves on the PANDASNetwork.org Board of Directors and was the lead organizer of the West Coast PANDAS/PANS Parent Symposiums in 2012 and 2014.
-She has spoken at a number of conferences and trainings around the country and abroad.
+She has spoken at many conferences and clinical trainings around the country and abroad.
 Like many providers that see children with PANDAS/PANS, Amy works with patients from around the world.

 Having been both the mother of a child with a long-lasting and oftentimes severe case of PANDAS and a provider since before much was known about the illness, Amy is comfortable interacting with the familial breakdown and personal isolation that stems from it.
 She takes extra time to address the mental and emotional wellbeing of not only her patients but those affected by them.
 She makes it clear that people do not have to explain their mental or emotional states to her, or worry that she will judge them or think they're crazy as many providers less equipped to deal with it often do.
 Amy knows she never would've personally made it through her own son's illness on an emotional level without the support of other parents just like her.
 She is honored to be able to give back to these families by helping their children get well.